slitcch/slitcch.github.io/_posts/2022-07-16-got-opencomposite-working.markdown

 * VRChat only ran at like 15fps, and indeed *any* Vulkan OpenVR app, even native ones, ran really slow.
 * libsurvive, the open-source reverse-engineered implementation of Lighthouse tracking that I use in my setup, for some reason was hogging my Index's microphone device, so I couldn't actually use it to talk.

 The second one was an easy & fun fix, and you can see it in all its glory [here.](https://github.com/cntools/libsurvive/pull/274/commits/0ad93398b7ae05922ef9388b47e50fb2f7a49b9d) The interesting thing here is that one of the USB devices that represented the interface for talking to one of the controllers was also somehow a USB microphone device.
 Meaning that when we tried to grab the talking-to-controllers devices, we also grabbed the microphone device.
-My PR just goes through libusb's method of seeing "hey what interfaces does this device have" and makes sure libsurvive leaves any audio devices alone.
+My PR just goes through libusb's method of seeing "hey what interfaces does this device have" and makes sure libsurvive leaves any audio interfaces alone.
 Works great so far.

 The first one was very interesting, and caused me to learn a lot more Vulkan.
-I’m still somewhat ambivalent about whether or not I want to live the life of a graphics programmer, but it’s getting somewhat hard to avoid doing it from time to time.
+I’m still somewhat ambivalent about whether or not I *want* to live the life of a graphics programmer, but it’s getting somewhat hard to avoid doing it from time to time.

 Anyway, the reason things are hard graphics-wise for OpenComposite relates to 📢📢📢Allocation!!!!📢📢📢 Basically, when the app wants to give an image to the runtime to display to the user, we have to have a spot on the GPU for that image to exist.
-We have to do weird stuff with graphics APIs to get the image to show up in both the runtime and application process - normally, for security, programs can't see each others' memory, and because of that it's always kind of complicated for two programs to share the same resource at all.
+We have to do weird stuff with graphics APIs to get the image to show up in both the runtime and application process - normally, for security, programs can't see each others' memory, and because of that it's always kind of complicated for two programs to share the same resource.
 With OpenVR, the app creates this image on the GPU (with all the weird flags that specify that Vulkan needs to set it up such that it'll work if we share this image with another process), then sending this image to the OpenVR runtime, once per view (so, usually, twice.)
 Then, the runtime takes this image, distorts it and displays it on the headset.

 So it's not obvious, but it's *really bad* that the app is the one that allocates the swapchain image here.
 The runtime might want specific flags set on the image so that it can do specific things with it when distorting/doing whatever else is required to the image, but the image has already been allocated, it can't do those now.
 So, if you have a problem, your best bet is to just copy the image over to a new image you've allocated yourself, as the runtime.

 OpenXR does it the opposite way, and has opposite problems - instead, the *runtime* allocates the swapchain images and sends those to the *app*.
-This might be bad for the app, since maybe the app needs to set specific flags on the image to do specific render passes (I don't know this; don't know enough about gamedev.)
+This might be bad for the app, since maybe the app needs to set specific flags on the image to do specific render passes (I don't know this; don't know enough details; could be wrong.)
 In practice this seems to not be a huge problem, but the point is that both ways are annoying, and I refuse to pick a side here.

 And they're mutually incompatible with each-other.
 If we bridge OpenVR and OpenXR, the app allocates an image and writes to it, and the runtime allocates an image and reads from it.
 These two images are not the same image, so unless we do something the runtime is going to get a black/garbage screen!
 There are two potential fixes: one, add a crazy layer to Vulkan that checks every `vkCreateImage`, looks for ones that look like they are swapchain images, and instead of allocating something new it just returns the memory backing the runtime's images.
 This would be hard, so we don't do that.
 Instead OpenComposite just gets the app's image and the runtime's image, and copies the data from the app to the runtime.
 On reasonably powerful graphics cards (which we can somewhat expect to have, considering OpenComposite is made by and for PCVR enthusiasts) this performs fine, but it's not ideal.